 Fortunately, using rubrics in Moodle also makes grading substantially easier!
-There are three steps in using rubrics for grading: (1) setting the assignment preference for a rubric grading method, (2) creating the rubric, and (3) grading the assignment using the rubric.
+There are three steps in using rubrics for grading: (1) setting/checking the assignment preference for a rubric grading method, (2) creating the rubric (if not using an existing template), and (3) grading the assignment using the rubric.